LeonChengg/EGs-tuned-LLMs/README.md

 # EGs-tuned-LLMs
-The code of the work *Neutralizing Bias in LLM Reasoning using Entailment Graphs*
+The work of *Neutralizing Bias in LLM Reasoning using Entailment Graphs*